puzzle/mailbox-watcher/README.md

 # mailbox-watcher

-This Readme explains how to use Mailbox-Watcher
+This Readme explains how to use Mailbox-Watcher.

 The Mailbox-Watcher is a web-based mailbox monitoring application, which checks the mails from different project mailboxes according to